econrad003/yaMazeImp/README.md

 The list of older changes, going back to 14 July 2020, has been moved to file *CHANGELOG.md*.
 A short list of recent changes will continue to appear here before being archived in *CHANGELOG.md*.

+#### 28 August 2020

+**Eller's algorithm** -- My implementation of Eller's algorithm, in *ellers.py*, uses a state matrix in the manner of those used in the implementation of Kruskal's algorithm, and is suitable for use with rectangular grids.
+A modified state matrix for polar grids is implemented in *polar_ellers.py*.
+Demonstration scripts *ellers_demo.py* and *polar_ellers.py* can be used for testing the implementations and for producing rectangular and polar mazes with Eller's algorithm.

 #### 26 August 2020

 **Multilevel mazes** -- A simple multilevel rectangular maze with stairwells, and optionally with weaves, is implemented in *multilevel\_grid.py*.
 Basic plotting is largely handled by *layout\_plot\_multilevel.py*, but like the other *matplotlib* layouts, any variation typically requires special *matplotlib* code.
 State subclasses for use with Kruskal's algorithm and Borůvka's algorithm are provided in *multilevel\_mst.py*.
 Both these state subclasses provide for preconfigured weaving.
 (A state subclass for use with Prim's algorithm will be provided later.
 Watch this space!)